mailmannn/docker_MySql/README.md

 docker-compose up -d
 ```

-**NOTE** since the volume is link to local folder in order to get persistency, if needed to change something on init script please delete the /data folder.
+**NOTE** since the volume is linked to local folder in order to get persistency, if you need to change something on init script please delete the /data folder.